-The Croatian higher education system has a long educational tradition preserved primarily through the work of its public universities, which are (in alphabetical order): J. J. Strossmayer University of Osijek, Juraj Dobrila University of Pula, University of Dubrovnik, University of Rijeka, University of Split, University of Zadar and University of Zagreb.
+The Croatian higher education system has a long educational tradition preserved primarily through the work of its public universities, which are (in alphabetical order): J. J. Strossmayer University of Osijek, Juraj Dobrila University of Pula, University of Dubrovnik, University North, University of Rijeka, University of Slavonski Brod, University of Split, University of Zadar and University of Zagreb.

 The University of Zadar was the first university in Croatia, founded in 1396.
 It remained active until 1807, when other higher education institutions took over the activities of the University until the foundation of the renewed University of Zadar in 2002.